LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 ### Generate the `phoSim` inputs

+`phoSim` expects as input an ASCII file describing both the pointing of the telescope and the celestial objects in the field of view.
+The schema for these 'InstanceCatalogs' can be found [here](https://bitbucket.org/phosim/phosim_release/wiki/Instance%20Catalog).
+The LSST Simulations stack has many tools designed specifically to convert data from both OpSim and CatSim into the format expected by `phoSim`.
+Twinkles uses these tools.
+Meta-data about the telescope (altitude, azimuth, rotator angle, etc.) are taken from the OpSim database.
+Data about the celestial objects in the field of view are taken from the CatSim database, the OM10 database of lensed galaxies, and supernova simulations generated on-the-fly using the `sncosmo` package.
+Code to query the OpSim database and produce objects containing the metadata needed by both CatSim and `phoSim` can be found in the class `ObservationMetaDataGenerator`, which can be imported from `lsst.sims.catUtils.utils`.
+Code to use this metadata to generate a list of celestial objects can be found in the class `TwinklesSky`, which can be imported from `desc.twinkles`.

 The inputs to `phoSim` are phoSim Instance Catalogs which contains
 -  all of the meta-data characterizing the observation :
 - the astrophysical sources and their fluxes/models at the time of observation.